joshdors/portfolio/src/projects/spark.md

 ---
 title: "Spark"
-summary: "Designing an online marketplace for electric vehicles"
+summary: "Designing a conceptual website that makes it easy to buy and sell EV's online."
 tags: project
-type: "Personal Project, Web Design"
-year: "2023"
 thumb: "/img/spark/thumb.webp"
 date: 2023-03-25
-showthumb: true
+year: 2023
+type: Side project
 ---

----

-## Background

 Spark is a conceptual website that aims to provide an enjoyable and user-friendly experience for people shopping for electric cars.
 It’s 2023, and there isn't a website for shopping for electric cars that offers a pleasant and user-friendly experience.
 Instead, existing websites tend to have confusing and outdated user interfaces.
 Spark aims to fill this gap by simplifying the process and making it easy for users to find the electric vehicle they are looking for.

 ---

-## Research
+## Competitor analysis

 To create a better website, I conducted a thorough market analysis, evaluating similar websites.
 By examining what works and what doesn't work in the current market, I gained valuable insights and ideas for designing a better website.